emresertoz/PeriodSuite/README.md

 Two parts are needed to compute periods.
 One part, provided here, has everything except for the numerical integrator.
 The second part, the inegrator, has to be obtained from Marc Mezarrabbo's webpage.

+#### Remarks:

+- This software will only work on Unix based systems, e.g., Linux and Mac.
+- If you do not have the text processor `awk` already, please install it first.

 ### Part 1 - Picard-Fuchs equations

 Clone this repository to a directory.
-Inside, open the folder "pathToSuite" and write the *complete* path to the directory in which you have cloned this repository.
-Alternatively, type `pwd > pathToSuite` from within the repo.

-For example:

-    git clone https://github.com/period-suite/period-suite.git /home/period-suite
+    git clone https://github.com/period-suite/period-suite.git /path/to/period-suite

-    cd /home/period-suite && pwd > pathToSuite
+From within the directory, open `suite.mag` and set `pathToSuite` to the *complete* path of this directory.

+Now open `integrator.ipynb` and `find_path.ipynb` to set the value of `pathToSuite` as before.
+For instance:

+    sage --notebook=jupyter integrator.ipynb

+    sage> pathToSuite="/path/to/period-suite";

 ### Part 2 - Integration